 GPT

-The page speaks in a rough hole-and-line imagery, mixing childhood, stopping, and a refusal to keep shooting with a strange grin remembered at the edge.
+The page speaks in rough hole-and-line imagery, mixing childhood, stopping, and a refusal to keep shooting with a strange grin remembered at the edge.

 Claude